gethomepage/homepage/CONTRIBUTING.md

 ## Report bugs using Github [discussions](https://github.com/gethomepage/homepage/discussions)

 We use GitHub discussions to triage bugs.
 Report a bug by [opening a new discussion](https://github.com/gethomepage/homepage/discussions/new?category=support); it's that easy!
+Please do not open an issue unless instructed to do so by a project maintainer.

 ## Write bug reports with detail, background, and sample configurations